benjamin-t-wilson/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    Both .forEach and .map apply a function to every item in an array, but .map will return a new array as a result, where .forEach will do only as it is told.
 2. What is the difference between a function and a method?
+    Both methods and functions are functions, but a method is a property of an object.
 3. What is closure?
+    A closure is a feature where a function inside of another function has access to multiple scopes.
+Its own function scope, every function scope above it, and global scope.
 4. Describe the four rules of the 'this' keyword.
+    The four bindings of the .this keyword are:
+        Global/Window binding: Everything we see on a webpage is technically inside of an object, .this used in global scope will bind to that object.
+        Implicit binding: The ownership of .this is implied by the object to the left of the period.
+        Explicit binding: The ownership of .this is given specifically by use of .bind, .call, or .apply.
+        New binding: The ownership of .this is given to the object being created
 5. Why do we need super() in an extended class?
+    We need .super() in an extended class because it is the second half of the inheritance process.
+It is the line that actually translates attributes and methods from the parent class, and is similar to the combination of using Parent.call in conjunction with Child.prototype = Object.create(Parent.prototype)
 ## Project Set up

 Follow these steps to set up and work on your project: